 How is tax information entered in Landonline for a single transfer of multiple titles?

 Each transferee (buyer) and transferor (seller) will need to provide a tax statement with full tax details unless they can claim a non-notifiable reason that is applicable to all records of title in the transfer.
-For example, a seller may not claim a main home non-notifiable reason if the total land area being transferred has not been predominantly used as their main home.

 This means, for each individual transferee (buyer) and transferor (seller) :